 The Art of Looking Sideways by Alan Fletcher

 A personal all-time favorite, I dare you to put this beast of a book down once you’ve peered inside it.
 Feast your eyes on this juicy compilation made by the legendary graphic designer Alan Fletcher which is guaranteed to make you question a lot of your cherished beliefs about design.
 All from the mind-bending and tongue-twisting to the unconventionally brilliant is stashed within this publication.
 Jokes, riddles, quotations, doodles, cut-outs, poems, science, mythology and more… Pick this book up to give yourself a visual and intellectual journey.
 It has helped me out of creative blocks countless times.
 Certainly a must-have for creative aficionados who appreciate all that is strange and inspiring.

 Discover InVision App: The Art of Looking Sideways Book

 Web Design Confidential by Amanda Hackwith

-This well-researched expose of the web design industry is the result of 5,400 surveys from web designers around the world who share their experiences and insights.
-Better understanding the industry will help you better navigate your career path forward.
+This well-researched expose of the Web design industry is the result of 5,400 surveys from web designers around the world who share their experiences and insights.
+Hence better understanding the industry will help you better navigate your career path forward.
 How could you be making better career choices?
 Should you be juggling freelance jobs or settle for full-time employment instead?
 What essential skills are you missing to put you ahead of the game?
 Learn from the experiences, successes and failures of industry veterans.
 Let your itching questions be addressed by those who have ‘been there and done that’.